UniHD-CEG/cuda-flux/Readme.md

 The PTX instructions for all kernels are stored in the `PTX_Analysis.yml` file.
 The order of the Basic Blocks corresponds with the order of the counters in the bbc.txt file.

+Profiling mode is controlled by the environment variable `MEKONG_PROFILINGMODE`.
+If is is not set or set to 0 all threads are profiled, which is the recommended setting. `export MEKONG_PROFILINGMODE=1` will only profile one CTA and `export MEKONG_PROFILINGMODE=2` will profile only one warp.